-Seattle City Employees' Retirement System offers three different workshops to help members get ready for retirement.
+Seattle City Employees' Retirement System offers various workshops to help members prepare for retirement.

 Workshops are held at the retirement office (Pacific Building, 720 Third Avenue, 9th Floor) unless otherwise noted.
-Check the calendar for upcoming dates and sign-up information.
+Check the calendar for upcoming dates and to enroll.

 The Planning for Retirement workshop is for employees who plan to retire in the next four to seven years, and helps you learn what to think about and how to prepare.

-For those within three years of retirement, the Preparing for Retirement seminars offer information about the Seattle City Employees' Retirement System, Medicare, Medicaid, financial planning, and estate planning.
+For those within three years of retirement, there are seminars that offer information about the Seattle City Employees' Retirement System, Medicare, Medicaid, Social Security, financial planning, and estate planning.